 There may be some differences in how each hospital gives brachytherapy.
 Your doctor or nurse will explain what will happen.
-They will usually give you written information.

 You usually have antibiotics before brachytherapy and for a few days after to help prevent infection.
 You may also be given tablets to help you pass urine (pee) more easily after treatment.